nushell/nushell.github.io/cookbook/parsing_git_log.md

 ────┴──────────┴──────────────────────────┴───────────────────┴─────────────────────────┴──────────────
 ```

 Now, with the 365 day slice of data, let's `group-by` name where the commits are less than a year old.
 This table has a lot of columns so it's unreadable.
-However, if we `group-by` name and `pivot` the table things will look much cleaner. `Pivot` takes rows and turns them into columns or turns columns into rows.
+However, if we `group-by` name and `transpose` the table things will look much cleaner. `Pivot` takes rows and turns them into columns or turns columns into rows.

 ```shell
 > git log --pretty=%h»¦«%s»¦«%aN»¦«%aE»¦«%aD | lines | split column "»¦«" commit subject name email date | upsert date {|d| $d.date | into datetime} | where ($it.date > ((date now) - 365day)) | group-by name | transpose